It’s like déjà-vu.

 But, there are two main general categories for smaller individual investors (i.e. under £1 million to invest) to help you decide.

 - Mutual Funds.
 These are investment pools where each investor has a pro-rata claim on the income and value of the fund.
 The funds differ in the type of assets they invest in.
 The four main types are stock funds (domestic and international), bond funds (taxable and non-taxable), hybrid/balanced funds and money market funds (taxable and non-taxable).

 - Exchange traded funds (ETFs).
 These are pooled funds traded on the markets like stocks.
 They are typically index funds, meaning they’re designed to track a certain index such as the FTSE 100 or S&P500.
 One big advantage of these funds is they’re often passive, meaning they’re not actively managed by a fund manager.
 This can significantly reduce your costs.

-Once you’ve chosen your assets and in the right proportions for your circumstances, the next step is to leave it working for you in the background.
+Once you’ve chosen your assets, and in the right proportions for your circumstances, the next step is to leave them working for you in the background.